newrelic/kubernetes-logging/README.md

 To learn about more ways to log in, check out [this documentation](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/).
 Make sure to name your secret `regcred` though.

-4. Once that's all ready, run `kubectl apply -f fluent-conf.yml -f new-relic-fluent-plugin.yml` on your cluster.
+4. Once that's all ready, run `kubectl apply -f .` on your cluster.
 Then check Insights for your logs by running `SELECT * FROM log`!

 We default to tailing `/var/log/containers/*.log`.
 If you want to change what's tailed, just update the path on line 28 of `fluent-conf.yml`.